 (Please note: The poem in its entirety may be found in Paramahansa Yogananda's Songs of the Soul, published by Self-Realization Fellowship, Los Angeles, CA, 1983 and 2014 printings.)

 The state of consciousness, or Divine Awareness, known as samadhi in yogic parlance, remains the goal of all who choose the yogic path.
-The great guru's poem, "Nature’s Nature,” portrays the bliss of samadhi.
+The great guru's poem, "Nature’s Nature,” dramatizes the bliss of samadhi.

 First Stanza: The Desireless State